Ege-Sumer/Code-Tries/README.md

 # Code-Tries
-# This is my learning phase of Python so dont be upset when you see basic modules or projects
+# This is my learning phase of Python